coreweave/kubernetes-cloud/cuda-ssh/README.md

 ### Getting Started

 Clone the repository and modify the SSH password in `sshd-pod.yaml`.
-After installing `kubectl` and adding your Atlantic Cloud access credentials, the following steps will deploy the components.
+After installing `kubectl` and adding your CoreWeave Cloud access credentials, the following steps will deploy the components.

 1. Apply the resources.
 This can be used to both create and update existing manifests
    ```shell